Stabilizing by steering: Enhancing bacterial motility by non-uniform diffusiophoresis: Results

-The diffusiophoresis-enabled steering can also be simulated by solving Langevin equations for cell translation and rotation (SI).
+The diffusiophoresis-driven steering can also be simulated by solving Langevin equations for cell translation and rotation (SI).
 The rotation of Brownian cell subject to diffusiophoresis can be modeled as $\dot{\theta}(t)=\Omega_d+\eta_r(t)$, where $\Omega_d =\frac{2\Delta u_d}{a+f}\sin{\theta}$ is the rotation due to non-uniform diffusiophoresis, and $\eta_r(t)$ is the random Brownian rotation.
-The simulation results are shown in Figures~4d,e where NaCl gradients effectively steer the cells toward salt and enables straighter runs, displaying a qualitative agreement with the experimental trajectories shown in Figure~1c.
-Furthermore, the simulations also predict the change in the global (Figure 1b) and local (Figure S2) cell population under the impact of diffusiophoresis, which is consistent with the experimental results shown in Figures 1b and 2b.
+The simulation results are shown in Figures~4e where NaCl gradients effectively steer the cells toward salt and enable straighter runs, displaying a qualitative agreement with the experimental trajectories shown in Figure~4c.
+The non-uniform diffusiophoresis also yields the rapid decay in the angle correlation (Figure~4g) and the increased MSD anisotropy (Figure~4i).
+Furthermore, the simulations also predict the change in the global (Figure 1b) and local (Figure S3) cell population under the impact of non-uniform diffusiophoresis, which is consistent with the experimental results shown in Figures 1b and 2b.